Recipes and Restaurants

-Most of my favorite family dishes have a little bit of queso in them (or, in most cases – A LOT of queso)!
+Most of my favorite family dishes (like queso fundido) have a little bit of queso in them (or, in most cases – A LOT of queso)!
 Queso is a staple in my diet.
 In fact, I had a vegan diet for a few months but ultimately, my love for queso won.
-And I say queso instead of cheese because although you will find some delicious goat cheese and muenster (for the kids) in the fridge, queso is something inherently different.
+And I say queso instead of cheese because although you will find some delicious goat cheese and muenster (for the kids) in our fridge, queso is something inherently different.
 It connects me and my family to the Latino culture.
 It encourages a visit to my local Mexican grocery market and really, I don’t know that there is a way to translate queso fresco into English without losing its deep meaning.

 I’m a Cali girl and like my veggies and fruits, I prefer my queso to come from close to home.
 Did you know that California is the country’s leading producer of Hispanic dairy products?
 It’s pretty obvious though when you look at the queso case at the grocery store.
 Every product in the case has the beloved Real California Cheese seal, which certifies they are natural cheeses made in California exclusively from California milk.